DORADO

 THE FRONT YARD

-Ground covers and ornamentals are planted after staking the palms in place.
-The driveway leading to the garage and temporary parking area is paved with a grass reinforcement system to make the lawn area look larger.
+Groundcovers and ornamentals were planted after staking the palms, while the driveway and temporary parking area were paved with a grass reinforcement system, extending the visual continuity of the lawn.

 THE NORTH SIDE YARD

-After removal of the bad soil fill, the area was regraded with a swale that was planted with tall and narrow mast trees for immediate screening of the neighbors.
-Additional Queen palms were added to the three that existed in a row at the property.
+After removing the unsuitable fill, the area was regraded with a swale and planted with tall, narrow mast trees to provide immediate screening from the neighbors.
+The existing row of three Queen palms was extended with additional palms to reinforce the grove effect along the property line.

 THE COURTYARD